Blessy Babu Jun 08, 2026

 DHA Exam Syllabus for Dentists

-What is the DHA Exam for Dentists?
+What Is the DHA Exam for Dentists?

-The DHA exam is a mandatory licensing examination conducted by the Dubai Health Authority (DHA).
-It is administered by Prometric, a globally recognised computer-based testing provider.
-The exam tests your clinical knowledge, patient safety awareness, and understanding of UAE dental practice standards.
+The DHA exam is a mandatory licensing test required for healthcare professionals to practice in Dubai.
+For dentists, the exam is conducted by the Dubai Health Authority (DHA). and administered by Prometric, a globally recognised computer-based testing provider.

-The DHA license is valid only in Dubai and not across the UAE.
+The DHA exam is important because it is required for licensing, ensures clinical competency, and allows healthcare professionals to practice legally in Dubai.
+Important: The DHA license is valid only in Dubai and not across the UAE.

 DHA Exam Eligibility for Dentists